nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_api_resource_groups.md

 ## Operation Definition - GPConnect-GetStructuredRecord-Operation-1  ##

-The following two include groups are available to be returned in the response bundle:
+The following parameters are available to be returned in the response bundle:

+- `patientNHSnumber`
 - `includeAllergies`
 - `includeMedication`

 {% include important.html content="At least one of the include groups listed above must be supplied" %}

+### patientNHSnumber ###

-?patientNHSnumber - The NHS number of the patient whose record is being extracted, which must be traced or verified against the national demographics index
+The NHS number of the patient whose record is being extracted, which must be traced or verified against the national demographics index

 ### includeAllergies ###